 Finally, let us bring up some remarks concerning the notion of position operators.
-In Segal \cite{S60} the position operator $Q$ is defined as follows: if $f$ is a general function on $M$, then $Q_{{\!}_{f}}$ is defined as the operation of multiplication by $f$.
+Segal \cite{S60} defines the position operator $Q$ as follows: if $f$ is a general function on $M$, then $Q_{{\!}_{f}}$ is defined as the operation of multiplication by $f$.
 For real $f,g$, the operators $Q_{{\!}_{f}}$ and $Q_{{\!}_{g}}$ are Hermitian, such that there is no difficulty in verifying the commutation relations